“Teaching children to read is a fundamental moral obligation of the society.”

 (DfE.
 2021)

-Dominic Wyse (a professor of Early Childhood and Primary Education) wrote that those opposed to the implementation of synthetic phonics should, ”Work politically and professionally to change this direction in policy.”
+Dominic Wyse (a professor of Early Childhood and Primary Education) wrote that those opposed to the implementation of systematic synthetic phonics should, ”Work politically and professionally to change this direction in policy.”
 (Wyse.
-Rose Tinted Spectacles ppt.
 2006. bold in original)

-In their book Thinking Reading, James and Dianne Murphy describe how ”The political tenets of whole language were inextricably grafted into its methodology…emotive arguments about freedom from authority, autonomy of the individual and subjective construction of reality.” (p34)
+In their book Thinking Reading, James and Dianne Murphy describe how ”The political tenets of whole language were inextricably grafted into its methodology…emotive arguments about freedom from authority, autonomy of the individual and subjective construction of reality.”
+(2018. p34)

-The education academics opposed to the statutory introduction of synthetic phonics to England’s schools, acknowledge that ”teaching reading by synthetic phonics can be extremely effective” (Wyse & Goswami p693) when countries have transparent alphabetic codes.
-However, in their opinion, there is still ”not enough evidence” that providing direct and systematic phonics instruction in discrete lessons, using phonemes from the start, is superior to, ”instruction at levels other than the phoneme” (whole words, syllables, rimes), with all reading instruction ”contextualised” (Wyse & Goswami p701/ Wyse & Bradbury 2022), when it is the opaque English alphabetic code being taught.
+The education academics opposed to the statutory introduction of synthetic phonics to England’s schools, acknowledge that ”teaching reading by synthetic phonics can be extremely effective” (Wyse & Goswami 2008 p693) when countries have transparent alphabetic codes.
+However, in their opinion, there is still ”not enough evidence” that providing synthetic phonics instruction in discrete lessons, using phonemes from the start, is superior to, ”instruction at levels other than the phoneme” (whole words, syllables, rimes) and with all reading instruction ”contextualised” (Wyse & Goswami 2008 p701/ Wyse & Bradbury 2022), when it is the opaque English alphabetic code being taught.

 https://www.thereadingape.com/single-post/2019/04/17/so-hands-up-who-hates-phonics-some-very-influential-people